 Yes, says freelance statistics.
 30% of freelancers work for themselves offering unskilled services.

 What are skilled services anyway?
 The most popular would be arts and design.
 Then comes entertainment, architecture, engineering, education, business operations, etc.

 Do you know how to work on Upwork?
-If you’re planning a freelancer career, you’ll have to learn.
+If you’re planning a freelance career, you’ll have to learn.
 Freelancing would have been much harder if it weren’t for online marketplaces.

 Here’s how they change the landscape:

 The platform connects 830,000 freelancers with more than 5 million buyers.
 Most freelancers offer creative services like design, video production, content writing, etc.